-Imaged memory stores an image of how we felt during a past experience, usually with some or a lot of detail, such as fear from an angry voice, a smell, or a type of touch, but not other details about the experience.
+Imaged memory stores an image of how we felt during a past experience.
+“I love the snap of fresh broccoli.”
+Images can can focus on a particular emotion, such as the fear of an angry voice, a smell, or a type of touch, but not necessarily other details about the experience.
 Imaged memory may not include a semantic meaning, just a strong sensation.

 |Semantic examples||Imaged examples|